burrowsa/SparkCloud.jl/README.md

 ## Calling functions ##

 Now you can start sending commands to your core.
-Currently only calling functions is supported:
+You can call the functions defined in your firmware:

-    functioncall(core, "brew")
+    callfunction(core, "brew")

 or with parameters:

-    functioncall(core, "announce", "hello world")
+    callfunction(core, "announce", "hello world")
-    functioncall(core, "goto", 100, 400)
+    callfunction(core, "goto", 100, 400)

+## Reading variables ##

-Obviously you can only call the functions that are defined in your firmware.
+And you can read variables defined in your firmware:

+    readvariable(core, "temperature")

 ## Tinker ##